harness/terraform-provider-harness/docs/resources/platform_user.md

 page_title: "harness_platform_user Resource - terraform-provider-harness"
 subcategory: "Next Gen"
 description: |-
   Resource for creating a Harness User.
+To use this resource, your authentication mechanism needs to set to SAML, LDAP, or OAuth, and the feature flag AUTOACCEPTSAMLACCOUNTINVITES needs to be enabled.
 ---

 # harness_platform_user (Resource)

 Resource for creating a Harness User.
+To use this resource, your authentication mechanism needs to set to SAML, LDAP, or OAuth, and the feature flag AUTO_ACCEPT_SAML_ACCOUNT_INVITES needs to be enabled.

 ## Example Usage